Rakeela/dragora-notes/2021-3-9-Forty-Eighth.md

 I'm putting a sample equation for this on a labeled index card that I use as a book mark.

+Other notes...
+Z-score counts standard deviations.
+If something has a Z-score of 2.2, it is 2.2 standard deviations higher than the observed mean.
+If something has a Z-score of -0.4, it is -0.4 standard deviations lower than the observed mean.

+I refer to my specific class notes files less than I refer to my daylogs, so far.
+I'm unsure what that should imply for the way I organize information in this archive.

 ---
 Back to [[day-post-archive]]